Nelson Monfort: Personal life

-Nelson Monfort was born on March 12, 1953, in Boulogne-Billancourt in the Hauts-de-Seine department of France, to an American father, Colonel Nelson W. Monfort, and a Belgian mother, Bequita van de Kerkove.
+Nelson Monfort was born on March 12, 1953, in Boulogne-Billancourt in the Hauts-de-Seine department of France, to an American father, Colonel Nelson W. Monfort, and a Dutch mother, Bequita van de Kerkove.
 He was raised in France in his father's Protestant religion.

 According to Monfort, while his father was American, his surname is French and was originally "de Montfort"; the "de" part allegedly being a nobiliary particle that was dropped when Monfort's Huguenot ancestors emigrated out of France to escape religious persecution following the revocation of the Edict of Nantes.

 He is married and has two children; one of his daughters, Victoria, is an actress and TV host.

 Monfort claimed he and his wife saw an unidentified flying object (UFO) at night in 1985 in the Alps.
 He described the object as a "shiny rectangle" that was "making no sound at all" and eventually "did a 45-degree turn and flew amazingly fast into the sky".